Project SEARCH

 Our Mission: Project SEARCH is dedicated to providing education and training to young adults with intellectual and developmental disabilities through an innovative workforce and career development model that benefits the individual, the workplace and our community.
 Our primary goal is to secure competitive employment outcomes for each of our students.

-High School Transition: The High School Transition program is a one-year educational program for students with disabilities.
-Participants have met all academic requirements for graduation and spend a school year reporting to the Project SEARCH host business, where they learn the skills needed to obtain competitive community employment at the conclusion of the program.
+High School Transition: Project SEARCH s a one-year educational program for students with disabilities.
+Participants have met all academic requirements for graduation and spend a school year reporting to the Project SEARCH host business, Kootenai Health, where they learn the skills needed to obtain competitive community employment at the conclusion of the program.

-The High School Transition program combines classroom time with a school year-long unpaid internship at a host healthcare facility or business.
+Project SEARCH combines classroom time with a school year-long unpaid internship at Kootenai Health.
 This combination of instruction and immersion in the workplace setting thoroughly prepares interns to meet employer expectations.

 In addition to classroom learning on employability and independent living skills, each student will spend four hours per day working in an internship.
-Project SEARCH students gain experience working in a variety of settings including: equipment transportation, nutrition services, quality improvement, housekeeping, child care, laundry, in-patient and out-patient rehabilitation, senior care, central services, purchasing, warehouse, informational technology, out-patient imaging, MRI, and facilities.
+Project SEARCH students gain experience working in a variety of settings including: equipment transportation, nutrition services, housekeeping, child care, laundry, out-patient rehabilitation, central supply, transportation/courier services, patient units, and grounds.

-There are three 9- to 10-week internship rotations during the school year.
+There are three 9- to 10-week internships during the school year.

 Other Important Dates

-December 4, 2024 Project SEARCH Senior Information Night 4PM
+December 3, 2025 Project SEARCH Information Night 4PM

 Contact Information